MultiverseLearningProducts/swe/src/mod3/wk2/day3.md

 ## Assignment

-In a piece of writting:
+In a piece of writing:

 *   Explain the main principles of a waterfall approach to software development
 *   Explain the main principles of an agile approach to software development